 Muwekma residents take a credit-bearing seminar to explore cultural identity, legal, historical, and societal issues that affect indigenous peoples through speakers, discussions, and events.
 Additional theme programming also addresses a range of indigenous cultures, histories, and current issues, and engages all students regardless of their backgrounds or familiarity with the theme.
 Residents also volunteer at the annual Stanford Powwow organized by the Stanford American Indian Organization (SAIO) and Hui o Nā Moku’s annual marquee event.

-Constance Owl and Matthew Yellowtail share a deep love for the Stanford and the Native community on campus, having met on their very first day on campus as participants in the Stanford Native Immersion Program.
-They bring their experience of serving indigenous communities and enthusiasm for Native American Studies to their work as RFs in Muwekma.
+Constance Owl and Matthew Yellowtail share a deep love for Stanford and the Native community here, having met on their very first day on campus as participants in the Stanford Native Immersion Program.
+They bring their experience of serving Indigenous communities and enthusiasm for Native American Studies to their work as RFs in Muwekma.

-Constance, a member of the Eastern Band of Cherokee Indians from Marble, North Carolina, is an Admission Counselor on the Diversity Outreach and External Relations team for the Office of Undergraduate Admission.
-In her role, she serves as a liaison for indigenous applicants and communities and territory manager for a 10-state region.
-In addition to her work in Admissions, Constance also serves as the lead alumni coordinator for the Native American Cultural Center’s Oral History Initiative and is a volunteer curator at the David Rumsey Map Center at Stanford Libraries.
+Constance, a member of the Eastern Band of Cherokee Indians from Marble, North Carolina, is the Assistant Director of Stanford's Native American Cultural Center (NACC).
+In her role, Constance works closely with students, faculty, and valued community partners to champion Indigenous excellence on campus, foster leadership development opportunities, and promote wellness within the community.
+Prior to joining the team at NACC, Constance served as an Assistant Director of Admission in the Office of Undergraduate Admission on campus.
 She received her B.A. in Native American Studies with a minor in History from Stanford and holds a M.A. in American History with a concentration in Cherokee Studies from Western Carolina University.
-Constance is passionate about Cherokee language revitalization, cultural artisanship, indigenous history, and uplifting Native voices in higher education.
+Constance is passionate about Cherokee language revitalization, cultural artisanship, Indigenous history, and uplifting Native voices in higher education.

-Matthew, a member of the Apsaalooke Nation from Wyola, Montana, currently works in the film and television industry as a freelance filmmaker and screenwriter.
+Matthew, a member of the Apsaalooke Nation from Wyola, Montana, currently works in the film industry as a freelance filmmaker and screenwriter.
 Matthew also graduated from Stanford with a B.A.
 Native American Studies and discovered his passion for storytelling while a student on campus.
 An active alumni in the Stanford Native community, Matthew currently leads the Native American Cultural Center’s 50th Anniversary Documentary Project serving as both Director and Lead Coordinator for the project.
-He also works as a support coordinator for the NACC’s Oral History Initiative.
-When he’s not exploring all things film, television, and Apsaalooke history, Matthew loves to spend his free time playing basketball, reading, and exploring the outdoors.
+Matthew is passionate about Indigenous storytelling and is an avid lover of Native literature and poetry.
+When he’s not exploring all things film, literature, and Apsaalooke history, you’ll find him working with horses at the Stanford Red Barn, playing basketball, and exploring the outdoors with our fun-loving "Resident Dog" Franklin!

 Muwekma-Tah-Ruk was established in 1988 to celebrate the diversity of Native American, Alaska Native, Native Hawaiian, and Pacific Islander peoples.